 Why You May Need to Establish Paternity

-In order to establish your custodial rights, it may be necessary to legally establish that you are the father of your children.
-This is especially important to do promptly in cases where the mother is already in a different relationship, or was officially with someone else at the time your child was conceived and/or born.
+To establish your custodial rights, you may need to establish that you are the father of your children legally.
+This is especially important to do promptly in cases where the mother is already in a different relationship or was officially with someone else at the time your child was conceived and/or born.

-Let Our Experienced Attorneys Fight For You.
+Let Our Experienced Fathers' Rights Attorneys Fight For You.
 Contact Us Today!